 The nature of the nose job Manchester clinics often perform is entirely based on what part of the nose is of concern.
 The following techniques are used for each type of procedure:

-During this nostril reshaping surgery, the surgeon will be focusing on moving or reshaping the cartilage that supports the tip of your nose.
+During this nostril reshaping surgery, the surgeon will be focusing on moving or reshaping the cartilage that supports the tip of your nose through a tip rhinoplasty.
 This is always done through open rhinoplasty, whereby the surgeon cuts the small area between your nostrils (the columella).

 The bridge of the nose is a common area of concern for those wanting nose surgery, as there can often be a protruding bump.
 To remove this, an incision is made to remove the bone and cartilage causing the bump.
 In some cases, the nose may need to be broken and repositioned to create a straight, defined appearance.